Erica oblongiflora

 Photographer: Thabo Maphisa

-Erica oblongiflora, commonly known in Afrikaans as groentaaiheide (green sticky heath), is an erect shrub in the Pachysa section of the Erica genus.
-The plant grows rigid branches that spread and reach heights around 1 m.
+Erica oblongiflora, commonly known in Afrikaans as groentaaiheide (green sticky heath), is an erect shrub that grows rigid, spreading branches reaching heights around 1 m.

 The faintly hairy leaves grow in spaced whorls of four or five.
 They are stubby, oblong to barrel-shaped with tips rounded or blunt and the margins rolled under, leaving a slit below.